 Changing the Stereotype

 Among OECD countries, America is the most obese.
 With a rise in obesity comes growing obesity discrimination, which pushes the idea that being overweight is a sign of laziness, poor hygiene and lack of self-care.
 Studies have also found that most Americans link being overweight with these undesirable stereotypes, and that employers view obese people undesirable job candidates.
-However, by inspiring people to focus on health over beauty standards, BoPo uses language that strips away stereotypes, creating a more accepting society.
+However, by inspiring people to focus on health over beauty standards, BoPo uses language that strips away stereotypes, creating a more accepting and inclusive society.
 It separates weight from health, body image from self-worth.
 The movement recognizes the stigma around different body types as weighing us down as a society and tries to alter it for the better.

 Holding the Fashion Industry Accountable